+Code Description

-Code Description N NOT APPLICABLE 9 EXCELLENT 8 VERY GOOD - no problems noted 7 GOOD - some minor problems 6 SATISFACTORY - structural elements show some minor deterioration 5 FAIR - all primary structural elements are sound, but may have minor section loss, cracking, spalling or scour.
-4 POOR - advanced section loss, deterioration, spalling or scour.
-3 SERIOUS - loss of section, deterioration, spalling or scour have seriously affected primary structural components.
+- N NOT APPLICABLE - 9 EXCELLENT no noticeable deficiencies or deterioration. - 8 VERY GOOD no problems requiring attention. - 7 GOOD some minor problems; potential exists for minor maintenance. - 6 SATISFACTORY structural elements show some minor deterioration; potential exists for major maintenance. - 5 FAIR all primary structural elements are sound, but may have minor section loss, cracking, spalling or scour; potential exists for minor rehabilitation. - 4 POOR advanced section loss, deterioration, spalling or scour; requires major rehabilitation. - 3 SERIOUS loss of section, deterioration, spalling or scour have seriously affected primary structural components.
 Local failures are possible.
 Fatigue cracks in steel or shear cracks in concrete may be present.
-2 CRITICAL - advanced deterioration of primary structural elements.
+Rehabilitation or repair required immediately. - 2 CRITICAL advanced deterioration of primary structural elements.
 Fatigue cracks in steel or shear cracks in concrete may be present or scour may have removed substructure support.
-Unless closely monitored it may be necessary to close the bridge until corrective action is taken.

-- IMMINENT FAILURE major deterioration or section loss present in critical structural components or obvious vertical or horizontal movement affecting structure stability.
-Bridge is closed to traffic, but corrective action may put it back in light service. - FAILED out of service beyond corrective action.
+Need for immediate repair or rehabilitation is urgent; unless closely monitored it may be necessary to close the bridge until corrective action is taken. - IMMINENT FAILURE major deterioration or section loss present in critical structural components or obvious vertical or horizontal movement affecting structure stability.
+Bridge is closed to traffic, but corrective action may put it back in light service. - 0 FAILED out of service beyond corrective action.